paulgirmes/vpn/readme.md

 # <H1 align="center">VPN Server installation tool for Ubuntu server</h1>

-<h4 align="center">A Script that handles the installation and configuration of OpenVpn on Ubuntu server distributions (together with CA/server certs ...) .</h4>
+<h4 align="center">A Script that handles the installation and configuration of OpenVpn on Ubuntu server distributions (together with CA/server certs ...) and the generation of clients config files containing ca/ta/key/cert.</h4>

 <h5 align="center">Project 6 of OpenClassrooms Admin Sys/Cloud<h5>

+## Warning
+ * this module has been developped for a study project, for demo purposes only, <b>it does not guarantee a satisfying security level allowing it to be used outside lab projects</b> : the main reason (among others) beeing that the CA signing authority is located on the live vpn server !

 ## Prerequisites